meownit/nitweather/README.md

+### nitweather
-A vibe coded weather application for Android, in its beta,
+A lightweight weather application for Android, written in korlin jetpack compose